 RJsCorner has two fundamental cornerstones

 RJsCorner primarily about my foundations.
 It is also about the lessons that I have learned throughout my life that I might humbly pass on to you.
 It is built on two cornerstones:

 One of these cornerstones is my hero, my virtual mentor, my friend.
 His name was Will Rogers.
 He died almost 15 years before I was born so I really only know him by his words and stories via his books and his daily and weekly newspaper columns from 1926 to 1935.
 I have accumulated quite a library about him and his words.
 One of the things I try to emulate about him was his very unique wit and wisdom.
 Another is how he told his stories.

 If you browse the many past posts here you will find that most of them center around a quote or two that I have found in my daily reads.
 That is very similar to what Will did in his day.
 His famous quote “All I know is what I read in the newspaper” is how I approach blogging.
 Of course, my daily reads cover an infinitely wider range than Will ever had so that gives me lots to blog about.
 As Will did, I try but sometimes not successfully to give a tongue-in-cheek approach to most what I write.

 My 10 Pillars

 Whether you personally recognize it or not, everyone needs a moral foundation.
-Something that is a moral compass in our lives and tells us how to live and act in this world.
+Something that is a compass in our lives that tells us how to live and act in this world.
 Something that forms the essence of who you are as a person.
 For me, it is my 10 pillars.

 They keep me grounded in my writing and particularly how I try to see the world around me.
 My 10 pillars are who I am, or at least who I try to be.